NaturalHistoryMuseum/scratchpads2/sites/all/modules/contrib/feeds/README.txt

 Default:     'FeedsSource'
 Description: The class to use for handling feed sources.

+Name:        feeds_worker_time
+Default:     15
+Description: Execution time for a queue worker, only effective if used with
+             drupal_queue.

 Name:        feeds_data_$importer_id
 Default:     feeds_data_$importer_id
 Description: The table used by FeedsDataProcessor to store feed items.
 Usually a